 Many women claim that prenatal vitamins affect hair and nail growth.
-Some claim that taking prenatal vitamins makes hair grow thicker or faster, and that nails could grow faster and/or stronger, too.
+Some claim that taking prenatal vitamins makes hair grow thicker or faster, and that nails could grow faster or stronger too.

 But according to the Mayo Clinic, these claims haven’t been proven.
-Taking prenatal vitamins for better hair and/or nails likely won’t bring the desired results.
+Taking prenatal vitamins for better hair or nails likely won’t bring the desired results.
 They could also have adverse side effects.

 If you’re considering taking prenatal vitamins and aren’t pregnant, breastfeeding, or trying to conceive, evaluate your diet first.
 Most people who eat a balanced diet don’t need to take a multivitamin.
 A balanced diet includes lean proteins, low-fat dairy sources, whole grains, and plenty of fruits and veggies.

-But keep in mind that there are always exceptions to why you may need to take a prenatal vitamin.
+But keep in mind that there are always exceptions to why you may need to take a vitamin or mineral supplement.
 Maybe your doctor found specific nutrition deficiencies in your diet.
 In this case, it’s usually better to take a supplement designed to treat your specific deficiency.

-Being aware of potentially adverse symptoms can help you determine if you’re experiencing the side effects of excess vitamins and/or minerals.
+Being aware of potentially adverse symptoms can help you determine if you’re experiencing the side effects of excess vitamins or minerals.